 How do exchange rates affect business profitability?

 A rate move of 5% on a £500,000 international payment costs £25,000 — often more than the entire profit margin on that deal.
 Exchange rates change the sterling cost of foreign currency payments and the sterling value of foreign currency receipts, directly eroding margins when unmanaged.
+Check the live currency converter and compare rates to see what you should be paying.

 What is the best way for a UK business to manage currency risk?